RawToast/Anki-Retirement-Addon/README.md

 # Anki Retirement Addon

+This plugin is not maintained.
+I would not recommend using it.

 Allow users to suspend, tag, delete, or move cards that reach a specific retirement interval

 Supports Anki version 2.1.45+

 ### License and Credits